Mariusz Wach: Failed drug test

 Wach failed a doping test after losing a world heavyweight title fight against Wladimir Klitschko.
 He admitted to doping in the bout against Klitschko and got sanctioned by the Federation of German Professional Boxing, but said that he plans to continue his career no matter how harsh the penalties are.

 Wach vs. Whyte

-On 7 December, 2019, Wach fought title contender Dillian Whyte, who was ranked #1 by the WBC at heavyweight.
-Whyte was not at his best, but still managed to have control over most of the rounds, winning the bout via unanimous decision, 98-93, 97-93 and 97-93.
+On 7 December 2019, Wach fought title contender Dillian Whyte, who was ranked #1 by the WBC at heavyweight.
+Whyte was not at his best, but still managed to have control over most of the rounds, winning the bout via unanimous decision, 98–93, 97–93 and 97–93.

 Wach vs. Johnson

-In his next fight, Wach fought Kevin Johnson.
-In a fight held without fans in attendance because of COVID restrictions, Wach managed to outpoint Johnson to a unanimous decision victory.
-The scorecards read 99-91, 98-92 and 97-93 in favor of the home fighter.
+In his next fight, Wach fought former world title challenger Kevin Johnson.
+In a fight held without fans in attendance because of COVID-19 restrictions, Wach managed to outpoint Johnson to a unanimous decision victory.
+The scorecards read 99–91, 98–92 and 97–93 in favor of the home fighter.